abrifuh6/aws-notes/EC2-Fundamentals/ec2-readme.md

 - We have no data ordering in SQS.
 - For SQS FIFO, if you don't use a *group ID*, messages are consumed in a first-come first-serve bases with only one consumer.

+### Amazon MQ

+- Applications on-prem may use traditional protocols such as MQTT, AMQP, STOMP, Openwire, WSS.
+- Companies may want to use the same protocols when migrating to the cloud rather than use the SNS and SQS APIs.
+AWS makes this possible by offering Amazon MQ,
+- Amazon MQ is a managed message broker service for RabbitMQ and ActiveMQ.
+- It doesn't scale like SNS and SQS.
+- It runs on servers and can run in multi-AZ with failover.
+- It cames both with queue feature like SQS and topic features like SNS